 The rescue of Germany’s rust belt

-There’s virtually no social or infrastructural decay or poverty comparable to that in the American rust belt, no opioid epidemics, and everyone has health care.
+There’s virtually no poverty comparable to that in the American rust belt, no opioid epidemics, and everyone has health care.
 One of the continent’s dirtiest rivers, the Emscher, has undergone one of the world’s most comprehensive clean-up efforts.
 Stormwater and flood management in the Emscher watershed have been planned using technologies variously known as green infrastructure, nature-based solutions, and low-impact development, a type of engineering where Germany otherwise lags a good two decades behind the state of the art.
 Generous public funding supports the arts to a degree unknown in the U.S.

 The insides aren’t all that accessible

 Sadly, you can’t see much of the tremendous, awe-inspiring innards of the buildings.
 You can to take a brisk-paced tour that goes through a building or two, and you can visit the nicely-executed Ruhr Museum which is nestled amongst the machinery and intact structures of the large coal washery building, and that’s pretty much it.
 Not as much as you’d expect given the size of the complex.